Content Map Terms

 Acetaminophen Use During Pregnancy

-While you are pregnant, you may also have other common problems, like a cold, mild headache, backache, mild fever, or the flu, that are not caused by your pregnancy.
-These minor symptoms generally do not cause problems or hurt your baby.
-In general, doctors say it is usually safe to take acetaminophen (Tylenol) for fever and pain.
+While you are pregnant, you may have common problems that aren't caused by your pregnancy, like a cold or influenza (flu).
+Or you may have a mild headache, mild fever, or backache.
+These minor symptoms generally don't cause problems or hurt your baby.
+In general, doctors say it's usually safe to take acetaminophen (Tylenol) for fever and pain.

 • Be safe with medicines.
 Read and follow all instructions on the label.

-• Do not use other non-prescription medicines, such as non-steroidal anti-inflammatory drugs (NSAIDs), until you have talked with your health professional.
+• Do not use other over-the-counter medicines, such as non-steroidal anti-inflammatory drugs (NSAIDs), unless your doctor says it's okay.
+NSAIDs include ibuprofen (Advil, Motrin) and naproxen (Aleve).

 Credits